 If you’re in one of these areas, consult with their local health department for additional certification requirements.

-New Jersey doesn’t require food handler licenses.
+New Jersey doesn’t require a food handlers card.
 However, each food establishment needs a certified food protection manager on staff.

 Because counties and cities in New Jersey can create their own food safety certification requirements, check with local health authorities about requirements.
-They can help you find out how to get a food handlers license and whether it’s required or recommended.
+They can help you learn how to get a food handlers license and whether it’s required or recommended.

-For example, food handlers permits are required for food workers in Newark, New Jersey.
+For example, food handlers permits are required for food workers in Newark.
 To get a permit, workers and volunteers must pass a course from an approved program and complete a food handlers renewal every three years.

-As of April 1, 2019, New Mexico requires all food employees to have a food handler card.
-This includes workers who handle food, utensils, and food contact surfaces.
+New Mexico requires all food employees to have a food handlers card.
+This includes workers who handle food, utensils and food contact surfaces.